Weyl distributions, spectral properties, and circulant approximation results for quaternion block multilevel Toeplitz matrix sequences: Asymptotic spectral distribution of quaternion matrix sequences

 \begin{remark} By \eqref{eq:norm-ev-can}, if $\{A_n\}\sim_{\lambda}(G,D)$ in the sense of Definition~\ref{def:emb-symbol}, then $\{A_n\}\sim_{\lambda^{+}}(G,D)$ in the sense of Definition~\ref{def:can-ev-symbol}.
 Conversely, if for a.e.\ $x\in D$ the multiset $\{\lambda_i(G(x))\}_{i=1}^{q}$ is invariant under complex conjugation, then $\{A_n\}\sim_{\lambda^{+}}(G,D)$ implies $\{A_n\}\sim_{\lambda}(G,D)$. \end{remark}

-\begin{remark} The same statement holds verbatim for the embedding-based notion $\sim_{\lambda}$ of Definition~\ref{def:emb-symbol} (no conjugation-symmetry restriction on $F$).
-Thus the eigenvalue symbol is determined only up to $D$-measure-preserving reparametrizations of the spatial variable. \end{remark}
+\begin{remark}[\val{Measure-preserving reparametrizations}] \val{Let \(\varphi:D\to D\) be measurable and measure-preserving, meaning that} \val{ } \val{for every measurable set \(E\subseteq D\).
+Then} \val{ } \val{The analogous equivalence holds for \(\sim_{\lambda^{+}}\), with the conjugation-symmetric test functions required in Definition~\ref{def:can-ev-symbol}.
+The measure-preserving property leaves the integrals in the defining limit relations unchanged when \(G\) is replaced by \(G\circ\varphi\).
+Hence, an eigenvalue symbol is determined only up to measure-preserving reparametrization of its spatial variable.} \end{remark}

 \textbf{Singular value distributions via the symplectic embedding.}